tylerpeterson/dotfiles/installers.md

 * [DropBox](https://www.dropbox.com/install) -- Install and sign in so that files will start to sync onto the new computer.
 See 1Password entry "DropBox". [installer 60 for mac](https://dl-web.dropbox.com/installer?build_no=60.4.107&plat=mac&tag=eJwFwbERgDAMA8BVuEyArcgWLEMDRRpSuMyxO_-r1VM15nuNu52bI-VHdgo0mgRFN5IRSTnTtUP4fqvRDdg~%40META&tag_token=ALo2e5JnEJBVYuz2u1pntH2zTKRMAYHv-0ki34EKVFS63A).
 * [Box](https://app.box.com/settings/sync) -- Install and sign in so that files start to sync.
 See 1Password entry "Box.net, Work".
 [Box Sync Installer.dmg](https://e3.boxcdn.net/box-installers/sync/Sync+4+External/Box%20Sync%20Installer.dmg).
 * [SetApp]() -- Install and sign in so that you can install from their library. [installer]().
+* [ChronoAgent]() -- Install and sign in so that you can quickly sync files back onto the machine.
+NOTE: Use only wired connections on the agent and server when transfering many gigabytes of data.

 ## Core Tools